 - Move attention to the catch and focus on the unweighing the oar handle, timing of the hands and legs as they lock the blade into the water, and the boat’s reaction to the catch

-- Finally, focus on a long, strong, finish and clean release of the blade from the water
+- Focus on a long, strong, finish and clean release of the blade from the water

 Focus on relaxation and confidence